You will smell something AWFUL on the trail. It will be you and your clothes. That’s because you’ll wear the same ones for 3-5 days at a time.

 - A sleeping bag liner will help protect your sleeping bag from your dirty clothing.

-- Look for cheaper clothing options by price shopping online or look at running clothing which is made of the same material but is sometimes cheaper.
+- For cheaper clothing options, try price shopping online or look at running clothing which is made of the same material but is sometimes cheaper.
 For more information about online shopping, see <Finding Bargains>.

 - If you are starting out in non-traditional times like January and February, you will need to select the warmest of these clothing items and perhaps add more protection to it.